wp-plugins/atcontent/readme.txt

 * You will be able to track your audience [growth](http://bit.ly/Kcvui4).

 #### With AtContent everybody wins because: ####
-* You will reach out to people on other sites, which will therefore increase your audience by up to 860% in as little as [3 weeks](http://bit.ly/1didxf4) !
+* You will reach out to people on other sites, which will therefore increase your audience by up to 860% in as little as [3 weeks](http://bit.ly/1didxf4)!
 * Bloggers who make reposts will not only get quality content and increase their sites reader engagement, they will also increase incoming traffic to their sites.
 * Readers get content they are seeking on sites which they regularly view.
-* All the content is SEO & Google friendly, **NO GOOGLE PENALTIES**
+* All the content is SEO & Google friendly, **NO GOOGLE PENALTIES**.
-* There is copy-paste protection on all of the content
+* There is copy-paste protection on all of the content.
-* Backlinks to original sources increase their SEO
+* Backlinks to original sources increase their SEO.

 == Examples ==